The Life Sciences Law Review: China

 Upon completion of the facility construction, the facilities must obtain a manufacturing licence and pass GMP inspection before they can be issued a drug or medical device manufacturing licence.

 Class II and Class III device facilities must be verified as device GMP-compliant before a local authority will issue a manufacturing licence.
-This requires a compliance inspection.82 If any manufacturer is found to be non-compliant with the rules, and does not correct the violation, it can be fined or shut down.83
+This requires a compliance inspection.93 If any manufacturer is found to be non-compliant with the rules, and does not correct the violation, it can be fined or shut down.94

 Contract manufacturers must be similarly GMP-compliant and hold the requisite manufacturing licence.
-In some circumstances, in which the NMPA has determined that the products present heightened risk, such as in the case of psychotropic drugs or narcotic drugs, the agency will not permit contract manufacturing.84 Under the revised DAL, contract manufacturers and MAHs must execute supply and quality agreements meeting the obligations of each.
-The NMPA will release guidance on these agreements and their content, which it will have the power to inspect.
-In addition, the DAL creates a class of separate obligations for CMOs: establishment of a quality system, implementation of quality control and release procedures, supplier verification, traceability, storage, product labeling, adverse drug reaction monitoring and reporting and recall implementation.
+In some circumstances in which the NMPA has determined that the products present heightened risk, such as in the case of psychotropic drugs or narcotic drugs, the agency will not permit contract manufacturing.95 Vaccines makers must have their own manufacturing capacity and contract manufacturing is only permitted upon special approval from NMPA.96 Under the revised DAL, contract manufacturers and MAHs must execute supply and quality agreements, meeting the obligations of each.
+The NMPA has released guidance and templates on these agreements and their content, which it will have the power to inspect.97 In addition, the DAL creates a class of separate obligations for contract manufacture organisations: establishment of a quality system, implementation of quality control and release procedures, supplier verification, traceability, storage, product labeling, adverse drug reaction monitoring and reporting and recall implementation.

-Import manufacturers are also required to comply with GMPs for drugs or devices, as the case may be.
+Ex-China manufacturers that supply drugs to China are also required to comply with GMPs for drugs or devices, as the case may be.
 The NMPA monitors compliance with all facilities that support the products that it licenses through inspections.
 Inspections may be for cause and announced or unannounced.
 In some cases, the regularity of inspections is risk-based.
 For example, for device manufacturers, the NMPA and its local counterparts set a risk level that determines the number of inspections during a specific period.
 The NMPA also conducts inspections of facilities abroad for compliance with China drug and device GMPs, although it is not entirely clear what determines the need for these inspections.
 The NMPA finalised new regulations on overseas inspections for drug and device manufacturers in late 2018.
-As the draft DRR now abolishes distinctions between imported and domestic products in many ways, the imported products may be subject to the manufacturing site inspections that are part of the registration inspection chapter.

 xi Advertising and promotion

-The SAMR issued an agency-level advertising rule covering all drugs, medical devices, health foods and foods for special medical purposes (new Advertisement Rule) in December 2019,86 which replaced but adopted the principles of the drug-specific advertisement requirements and prohibitions previously provided in a number of laws and regulations, including the Measures for Review of Drug Advertisement (the Advertisement Measures) and the Standards for Drug Advertisement Review and Release (the Advertisement Standards), both of which will be repealed when the new Advertisement Rule becomes effective in March 2020.
+The SAMR issued an agency-level advertising rule covering all drugs, medical devices, health foods and foods for special medical purposes (new Advertisement Rule) in December 2019,99 which replaced but adopted the principles of the drug-specific advertisement requirements and prohibitions previously provided in a number of laws and regulations, including the Measures for Review of Drug Advertisement (the Advertisement Measures) and the Standards for Drug Advertisement Review and Release (the Advertisement Standards), both of which were repealed when the new Advertisement Rule became effective in March 2020.

 The provincial drug regulatory authority where the advertiser is located must review and approve all drug advertisement materials.
 Article 2 of the new Advertisement Rule provides that advertisements of prescription drugs can only run in NMPA and NHC-approved medical journals (of which there are over 500).
 The prohibition on consumer advertising of prescription-only drugs also prevents many indirect advertising activities, such as sending journals or reprints to the public, or any other means of advertising to the public.